M-Yamamori/Julia-Opt/Chapter6/Chapter6-1.md

  (4,5)
  (5,2)
 ```

+- Note
+  - Array
+    An array is an ordered collection of elements.
+We can create arrays that is full or empty and that had different types value or specific type value. ***Arrays are mutable***.
+  - Tuple
+    A tuple is an ordered sequence of elements.
+In julia Tuple is better to use for small fixed-length collections. ***Tuples are immutable.***
 <br>

 We use this ```links``` array to make a model of the minimal-cost network-flow problem.
 We prepare dictionaries of c and u.